hansott/pinterest-php/README.md

 ### Authentication

-To use the API, you need an Access Token from pinterest. [https://developers.pinterest.com/apps/](Create a new Pinterest application) if you haven't already.
+To use the API, you need an access token from Pinterest.
+[Create a new Pinterest application](https://developers.pinterest.com/apps/) if you haven't already.
 You then get a client ID and a client secret, specific for that application.

-Back in your PHP application, create a Client instance (the default is `BuzzClient`) and use it to create an Authentication instance:
+Back in your PHP application, create a `Pinterest\Http\ClientInterface` instance (the default is `Pinterest\Http\BuzzClient`) and use it to create an `Pinterest\Authentication` instance:

 ```php
 $client = new Pinterest\Http\BuzzClient();